Alice Upside Down: Plot

 Alice McKinley (Alyson Stoner) is an 11-year-old girl who is facing many challenges.
 Her mother, Marie, died when she was very young, so she never really got to know her.
 She lives with her brother Lester (Lucas Grabeel) and her father, Ben (Luke Perry).
 The family moves to a new house, and soon meet their new neighbors, a girl Alice's age named Elizabeth (Parker McKenna Posey) and her mother.
 The next day Alice goes to school with Elizabeth and runs into a boy named Patrick (Dylan McLaughlin), whom she accidentally walked in on in a dressing room a few days earlier in his underwear.
 They line up to find their teachers, and Alice wants to be in beautiful Miss Cole's (Ashley Eckstein) class.
-Instead, she winds up with the seemingly evil (but actually strict and caring) Mrs. Plotkin (Penny Marshall), who gives her a hard time.
+Instead, she winds up with the seemingly evil and strict (but actually caring) Mrs. Plotkin (Penny Marshall), who gives her a hard time.
 Alice tries out for a play that Miss Cole's class is directing, and really wants the princess role.
 However, she is tone-deaf (although her dad is a musician), so she doesn't get the part.
 Her arch rival Pamela (Bridgit Mendler) gets the role instead, and Alice lands the role of a frog.
 Pamela hasn't been very nice to Alice ever since she came to school.
 Alice tells her dad and brother about it, but they end up being discouraging.
 Her dad opens a new shop, and Alice tries to set up her dad and Miss Cole up, as she's searching for a mother figure to replace the one she lost, but her dad says she is too young for him.
 Then her dad starts dating a new girl, Kelly, (Jilanne Klaus) and Alice is afraid her father will marry her.
 One night, Alice sneaks downstairs and sees her father and Kelly kissing, and it really hurts her.
 Her Aunt Sally (Ann Dowd), who is her mother's older sister, and her husband come to visit.
 Their father finds Aunt Sally annoying, as she thinks they can't take care of themselves.
 During the visit, Alice finds a video of her mother, and later watches the video.
 Her father reprimands her when he finds out, saying that those videos were private.
 Back at school, Alice slowly begins to bond with Mrs. Plotkin, and finds that she isn't as bad as everyone believes she is.
 She also realizes that Miss Cole isn't "all that".
 On the night of the play, Alice accidentally tears down the set, and everyone is upset at her, including Miss Cole.
 They tell her to leave, but Mrs. Plotkin consoles her.
 After the play, everyone apologizes, even Pamela.
 At the end of the film, Pamela and Alice are friends, Patrick asks Alice out, which leads to her having a daydream about her and Patrick kissing, and Lester is seen playing with his band, the Naked Nomads.